FILM MUSIC NOTES: Volume 6

 NOTE: Only three issues of this volume (#6) are available as above.
 A "special bulletin," A Salute to Warner Brothers and the Twentieth Anniversary of Sound, was published in 1946; it is 13 pages long, including cover.
 There is no indication that this issue is part of the regular publication schedule.
 To see the Warner Brothers issue, click here.

-Click here for next page, starts with Jan./Feb.
-1948 • Return to Home Page
+Click here for Volume 7 • Return to Home Page